Bolivian Yungas: Setting

 The ecoregion occurs in elevations ranging from 400 to 3500 m on the eastern slopes of the Andes in Bolivia, extending into a small portion of southeastern Peru.
 It forms a transition zone between the Southwest Amazon moist forests to the northeast and the Central Andean puna and wet puna to the southwest.

 Climate

 The climate in this ecoregion varies from tropical rainforest to tropical monsoon.
 Fog and rain deposited by northern trade winds contribute to the high humidity and precipitation of the Yungas.

 Flora

 Epiphytes are abundant and include bromeliads, orchids, and tree-ferns (Cyathea).
 Chusquea bamboo is an indicator species of the ecoregion.

 Fauna

-Mammals found in this ecoregion include the spectacled bear (Tremarctos ornatus), Geoffroy's cat (Leopardus geoffroyi), lowland tapir (Tapirus terrestris), jaguar (Panthera onca), jaguarundi (Herpailurus yagouaroundi), pacarana (Dinomys branickii), and dwarf brocket deer (Mazama chunyi).
+Mammals found in this ecoregion include the spectacled bear (Tremarctos ornatus), lowland tapir (Tapirus terrestris) dwarf brocket deer (Mazama chunyi), jaguar (Panthera onca), jaguarundi (Herpailurus yagouaroundi), pacarana (Dinomys branickii), Geoffroy's cat (Leopardus geoffroyi), and tilcayo cat (Leopardus tilcayo).

-Interesting bird species include the diademed tapaculo (Scytalopus schulenbergi), green-capped tanager (Stilpnia meyerdeschauenseei), Andean cock-of-the-rock (Rupicola peruvianus), and southern helmeted curassow (Pauxi unicornis).
+Bird species include the diademed tapaculo (Scytalopus schulenbergi), green-capped tanager (Stilpnia meyerdeschauenseei), Andean cock-of-the-rock (Rupicola peruvianus), and southern helmeted curassow (Pauxi unicornis).